nhsengland/it-standards/Services/service-procurement.md

 Services must continue to support *current* versions of browsers as they evolve.
 Note that the development standards on this site have additional information about browser support.

-**Specifically, no laptop/desktop applications will be approved that rely on Oracle Java.**
+**Specifically, no laptop/desktop applications will be approved that rely on the Oracle Java client.**

 Services *may* specify local applications/extensions where those are not central to the use of the service.
 In other words, where they may provide some additional benefit to users.
 However, there is no guarentee that those will be accepted into live service.
 Any such software must not disadvanage the majority of users and all operation of the service must be